 The Chalice/Grail.

 Sometimes, when I am passing an attunement I am holding a chalice and giving a communion wafer to someone.
 This is usually because I am going to be giving a specific energy to someone.
 The communion wafer is the energy of the Mother.
 It is her ‘bread’, the bread of life which sustains us and is given as a gift from her chalice, her vessel.
-The ‘communion bread’ is her substance but it has also been charged with the Divine Masculine Solar energies and so it brings more abundance with it.
+The ‘communion bread’ is her substance but it has also been charged with the Divine Masculine Solar energies and so it is a balance of both.
+But it remains symbolic of the knowledge and sustenance that is the gift of Mother Earth, to us.
+It is her divine gift of ‘communion’, in its real sense.
+Communing means to get very close to something or someone.
+Taking this communion into your body can’t get much closer that that.

-When you are about to do some energywork your guides place the necessary energies into your centre.
-You literally feel like you are an open cup which is being filled and this feeling can be very physical.
-It can feel like you have something heavy in your belly.
+When you are about to do energywork, your guides place the necessary energies into your centre, your lower Tan Tien behind the nevel).
+It can feel as though you are an open cup which is being filled, and this feeling can be very physical, like there is something heavy in your belly.
 These energies are very real and, like the water energies of the ‘umbilical’, you will carry them until you have placed them where they need to be. winchfishchalice2

 The entire energy is the Fish in the Chalice which leads to a divine Birthing (Crib) of energies in Winchester.
-I am aware that much of this work appears in Christian symbols but these symbols are ageless and were incorporated into Christian religion because they are potent symbols of power and contain universal meaning.
-But these energies are connected to nature.
-The fertility of the water, the masculine principle joining with the feminine energies in the landscape combine to create the birth of new thinking, new ways of living which are more in tune with the land, and new life, a wondrous creation.
+I am aware that much of this work appears in Christian symbols, but these symbols are ageless and were incorporated into Christian religion because they are potent symbols of power and contain universal meaning.
+The fish is a symbol of the fertility that comes from the water.
+The cauldron, I believe, is the precurser to the grail/chalice, women traditionally being the keepers of the cauldron and sacred wells.
+The masculine principle joins with the feminine energies in the landscape to create the birth of new thinking, new ways of living which are more in tune with the land, and new life; a wondrous creation.

-I remember the first time I became aware of how my guides fill my ‘chalice’ with energies in preparation for a working.
-Chris and I were due to go to Farley Mount the following day.
+I remember the first time, I became aware of my guides filling my chalice with energies in preparation for a working.
+Chris and I were due to go to Farley Mount, Winchester, the following day.
 It was January 2009.
-We were sitting in the caravan when one of my Elder guides came in:
+We were sitting in our caravan when one of my Elder guides came in.

-Sangreal“Yesterday I had one of the Elders, Antaris, come in and he planted a white flame with blue, pink and yellow flames as though it were one four-fold flame, in my centre.
-It felt like it was for the work at Beacon Hill.
-Then four lines went out from the flame and created an X at the tip of each was a white lotus with the three colours on the petals.
-They felt like four places where the flowers would be ‘set’.”
+He planted a white flame, with blue, pink and yellow flames, as though it were one four-fold flame, in my lower tan Tien.
+I somehow knew it was for energy work we were about to do at Beacon Hill, a few miles away.
+Four lines went out from the flame and created an X. At the end of each line of this X was a white lotus, with the three colours, blue, pink and yellow on the petals.
+They felt like four places where the flowers would be ‘set’.

-I could feel the energy moving in through the top of my head and through my body until it ‘sat’ behind my navel.
-It was a very strange experience as though I was an open pot.
-At that point I was not aware of how the energies worked or of what was the significance of the Chalice.
-But, the following day I planted the energies and then I understood, so that when it happened the next time I was more prepared.
+The energy moved in through the top of my head, and through my body, until it sat behind my navel.
+It was a very strange experience, as though I was an open pot.
+At that point I was not aware of how the energies worked or of the significance of the Chalice, but, the following day, I planted the energies and then I understood.
+When it happened next time, I was more prepared.

-Now it seems to be a common occurrence that before I am due to do any work, whether it be to pass an attunement or to work ‘in the field’, the energies are placed in my chalice.
+It seems to be a common occurrence, that before I am due to do any work, whether it be to pass an attunement or to work in the field, the energies are placed in my chalice.
 If I am given energies to hold and I am not passing an attunement then I know that within a short time I will have to do some work somewhere.
+The more you progress, the larger your energy-field becomes, and the more energies you can hold.
+Doing any other form of healing, or energyfield training, helps to expand the amount of energy you can channel and hold.

 The Vain Rook.